vinser/flibgolite/README.md

 Found authors - %d: Autoren gefunden - %d
 ```

 Don't forget to replace alphabet string `ABC` to German.
-This will ensure that German letters are displayed and sorted correctly.
+This will ensure that German names and titles are displayed and sorted correctly.

 4. Genres tree selection language adaptation can be done by editing the file `genres.xml` in `config` folder